 Climate Risk Strategy

 Our ambition is to further develop our business towards achieving a low-carbon future and ensuring our business is resilient and adaptable for climate and other ESG-related risks and opportunities.
-By supporting TCFD, we strive to strengthen the link between climate change and its financial impacts on our business and operations.
+In order to achieve this goal, Arçelik shapes its climate change and decarbonization strategy based on two pillars:

-Our targets to reduce GHG emissions were approved by the Science Based Targets initiative, in line with the Paris Agreement’s goal of limiting global temperature increase to "well-below 2°C".
-As of 2030, we will reduce the Scope 1 and 2 emissions by 30% and the Scope 3 emissions from the use of sold products by 15% compared to 2018 baseline.
+Arçelik has approved Science Based Targets (SBTs) for a well-below 2-degree scenario to reduce Scope 1 and Scope 2 GHG emissions by 30% and Scope 3 GHG emissions from the use phase of sold products by 15% by 2030 from a 2018 base year.

 Arçelik's Climate Change Strategy

-By supporting the Taskforce on Climate-related Financial Disclosures (TCFD), we aim to strengthen the link between climate change and the resulting financial impacts on our business.
+By supporting the TCFD, we aim to strengthen the link between climate change and the resulting financial impacts on our business.
 To see Arcelik’s TCFD Report, please visit Arcelik’s Sustainability Report.

 Reducing adverse and irreversible impacts of global warming is in the main agenda of the most international and regional organizations.
 There are also increasing trends to set rules and standards for companies operating in different sectors.
 We are closely following laws and regulations regarding climate change, circular economy, digitalization, and sustainable product criteria policies and strategies. and We also play an active role in contributing to the formation of opinions on these laws and regulations with the organizations of which we are members* of such as, DigitalEurope, APPLiA, AMDEA etc.

-*Please refer to Arçelik Sustainability Report, Annex 5: Main Institutions Guiding Our Work on page 162 for breakdown of all the payments made to trade associations for managing our business, the % of payments and why the association is important for us.
-Those payments are not related to any political campaigns, political lobby campaigns, etc.
+*Please refer to Arçelik Sustainability Report, “SELECTED MEMBERSHIPS AND ARÇELİK’S CONTRIBUTIONS” for breakdown of the payments made to trade associations for managing our business, the % of payments and why the association is important for us.
+Please note that these payments are not related to any political campaigns or lobbying activities.

 We track and improve the operational energy efficiency by identifying areas that require upgrades through effective audit mechanisms.